zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-305_840.md

 # STICKY 寻找Purpose的旅程
 - [Feudalism, Capitalism and Beyond](https://openresearch-repository.anu.edu.au/bitstream/1885/114854/2/b11628170.pdf)
 - [The Medieval Internet: Power, Politics and Participation in the Digital Age](https://www.emerald.com/insight/publication/doi/10.1108/9781839094125)
+- The Goal E.M.Goldratt
+- The Checklist Manifesto - A.Gawande
+- The Practice of Management - P.F.
+Drucker
+- The Art of Business Value - M. Schwartz
+- Getting Things Done - D. Allen
 # STICKY Language progression management
 - Goal
   - New Goal E.T.A 120 days as of 2022/04/20